-This course is a survey of the functions, processes, and institutions involved in the distribution of consumer and industrial goods and services.
+This course is a survey of the frameworks, functions, processes, and institutions involved in the exchange of consumer and business goods and services.
+The course covers key marketing frameworks and concepts such as Segmentation, Targeting, Positioning, Product Design and Development, Pricing, Distribution, and Integrated Marketing Communications.
+This course connects previous courses such as Microeconomics and Accounting to marketing analysis and decision-making.
 Decision-making in marketing management is introduced.
-Prerequisites: BUS 201, 202, 221 222, 300, and GEC Computer Literacy Requirement.
-Fall S1 evening, Spring.
+Prerequisites with grade of C- or better: MAT 131, 141, or 142, GEC Computer Literacy Requirement, BUS 201, 202, ACCT 221, and 222.
+Fall SI evening, Spring.